AuthorizeNet/accept-sample-app/README-AcceptHosted.md

 Once you have the communicator page in place, you can listen for the messages in your main page.
 See [index.php](index.php) in our sample.

-An important message to receive is the **resizeWindow** message.
-Because our Accept Hosted form is responsive we need to let your application know when the iframe needs to be resized.
-An example is when the form becomes single column on a phone.
-When that happens, the height is increased and this height increase is passed on in a **ResizeWindow** message.
+An important message to receive is the `resizeWindow` message.
+Because our Accept Hosted form is responsive, we need to let your application know when the iframe should be resized.
+For example, when the form becomes single column on a phone, the height is increased and this height increase is sent in a `ResizeWindow` message.

 In our sample below, you can see where the height parameter is checked and then the iframe outerHeight is increased accordingly: